umaraliyev0101/AI_for_Education/ADMIN_PANEL_GUIDE.md

-# Admin Panel Quick Start Guide
+# Admin Panel - Frontend Development (External)

-## 🎉 Admin Panel Successfully Deployed!
+## 🎉 Admin Panel Frontend Development

-Your admin panel is now accessible at: **http://localhost:8000/admin**
+The admin panel frontend has been removed from this repository as it will be developed by a separate team member.

 ## 📋 Quick Start